-Kathleen L. Housley is the author of eight acclaimed books, ranging from women’s history to materials science.
+Kathleen L. Housley is the author of eleven acclaimed books, ranging from women’s history to materials science.
 She has written for numerous national journals, including the Christian Century and Image.
-She is also a freelance writer and editor, doing business as Chestnut Hill Communications, Glastonbury, Connecticut.
+She is also a freelance writer and editor.

 Poetry and Essays: In her two books of poetry, Firmament (Higganum Hill Books 2007) and Epiphanies (Wising Up Press 2013), Housley explores the borderlands between science and religion.
 Her poems have been compared to iron filings between two magnets, revealing lines of force that are both scientifically complex and beautifully simple.
 Likewise, her essays Keys to the Kingdom: Reflections on Music and the Mind exist in the borderlands between science and art.